create3000/x_ite/docs/_posts/components/X_ITE/GaussianSplats.md

 ### MFVec3f [in, out] **scales** [ ] <small>[0,∞)</small>
 {: #fields-scales }

-The *scales* field values correspond to the spread of the Gaussian along its local principal axes.
-Scale values are linear and MUST NOT be negative.
+The values in the *scales* field correspond to the spread of the Gaussian along its local principal axes.
+Scale values are linear and nonnegative.

 ### MFFloat [in, out] **opacities** [ ] <small>[0,1]</small>
 {: #fields-opacities }

 The opacity of a Gaussian splat is defined by the *opacities* field.
 It stores a normalized linear value between 0.0 (transparent) and 1.0 (opaque).
-Out-of-range values are invalid.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree0Coef0** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree0Coef0 }

-The *sphericalHarmonicsDegree0Coef0* field semantic provides the diffuse component coefficients for the spherical harmonics.
-The zeroth-order spherical harmonic coefficients are always required.
+Spherical harmonics data.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree1Coef0** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree1Coef0 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

-Input/Output field *sphericalHarmonicsDegree1Coef0*.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree1Coef1** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree1Coef1 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree1Coef2** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree1Coef2 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree2Coef0** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree2Coef0 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree2Coef1** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree2Coef1 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree2Coef2** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree2Coef2 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree2Coef3** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree2Coef3 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree2Coef4** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree2Coef4 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree3Coef0** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree3Coef0 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree3Coef1** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree3Coef1 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree3Coef2** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree3Coef2 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree3Coef3** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree3Coef3 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree3Coef4** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree3Coef4 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree3Coef5** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree3Coef5 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### MFVec3f [in, out] **sphericalHarmonicsDegree3Coef6** [ ] <small>(-∞,∞)</small>
 {: #fields-sphericalHarmonicsDegree3Coef6 }

+Spherical harmonics data.

+#### Warning

-The *sphericalHarmonicsDegree**D**Coef**C*** fields where *D* is greater than zero hold the higher degrees of spherical harmonics data.
-To use higher degrees of spherical harmonics the lower degrees MUST be defined.
+- To use higher degrees of spherical harmonics the lower degrees MUST be defined.

 ### SFBool [in, out] **pointerEvents** TRUE <small class="blue">non-standard</small>
 {: #fields-pointerEvents }

-The *pointerEvents* field defines whether this InstancedShape becomes target for pointer events.
-A value of `FALSE` makes this InstancedShape node invisible during pointer picking.
+Indicates whether this instanced shape is a target for pointer events, if FALSE then it is ignored during pointer picking.

 ### SFBool [in, out] **castShadow** TRUE
 {: #fields-castShadow }

-Input/Output field *castShadow*.
+*castShadow* defines whether this **GaussianSplats** node casts shadows as produced by lighting nodes.

+#### Hint

+- If the visible field is FALSE, then the **GaussianSplats** node does not cast any shadows.

 ### SFBool [in, out] **visible** TRUE
 {: #fields-visible }